Alaricdragon/Starlords_Temp/README.md

 * basic is simply a "lineID": "new string";
   * advanced is more complicated. its a json object, that must include a "line" (to act as the normal lineID), but also additional json peramiters. "addons" are . the "addons" are as follows:
     * "addons" additional conditions and effects that you can have run at the moment this line is ran. most 'addons' also add a line of dialog to show what effects they had. any "option_" will only run addons after the option is selected. and "tooltip_" line cannot use "addons"
+      * "targetLord" does nothing if: target lord is unset. runs the contained 'addon' json object, for the target lord instead of the interacting lord
       * "repIncrease":
           * "min": Integer
           * "max": Integer